Updated: Nov 2

 We have been unlucky enough to experience the flu in our house 3 times in the past 12 months.
 Based on the sentiment I hear from those I live with (eh hem... my husband)... there is an equal dislike for the flu as there is for mom manically chasing after you with the purell and sanitizer wipes anytime a surface is touched.

 Needless to say, I have done some digging to figure out the best way to prevent and treat the flu from ever showing it's face in our home again.
 'Tis the season!

 I am not one to stand up and scream my opinion on hot topics... but if you want my opinion on the flu shot... keep reading.

 I get the flu shot every year.
 My kids get the flu shot every year.
 My husband has never gotten the flu shot – says he still plans to get one this year – we shall see.

-If there is a way to prevent getting the flu... or lessen the symptoms if we do get the flu... you better believe I am going to get it.
+If there is a way to prevent getting the flu, or lessen the symptoms if we do get the flu, you better believe I am going to get it.
 That’s my selfish reason for vaccinating.
-Not to mention, doing this in good will for all of those around us to decrease the chance they get the flu as well.
+My not selfish reason...?
+Herd immunity is the right thing to do to help our neighbors, coworkers, grocery store workers, and the rest of our community decrease the chance they get the flu as well.